Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

 # Options

-## Options are a module's settings (e.g. animaton length, visibility).
+## Options are a module's settings (e.g. animation length, visibility, etc).

 ### OPTIONS RESPONSIBILITIES
 Options have two responsibilities:
+1. You can use options in your markup to override options that you defined in your module's constructor
-1. Overriding options that we define in the module's constructor Providing us a valid JSON format  **Question: What does this mean and why does it matter?**
+1. Options provide you a with a valid JSON format (passing data?)  **Question: What does this mean and why does it matter?**

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})